Goal! (1992 video game)

 For the French release of the NES version, Jaleco secured an endorsement from French international footballer Eric Cantona, who had just transferred to Manchester United F.C.
 The French packaging bears the name and likeness of Cantona, with the prefixed title Eric Cantona Football Challenge: Goal!
-2. The SNES title Eric Cantona Football Challenge, however, is an internationalization of Striker (Rage Software 1992).
+2. It is otherwise unrelated to Eric Cantona Football Challenge, which is a port of Striker from Rage Software in 1992.

-Goal! for NES is a localization of Moero!!
-Pro Soccer (1988), the fifth installment in the long-running Moero!! sports game series.
-The Goal! video game series is a spin-off of the Japanese Moero!! series.

-Jaleco followed [Super] Goal! with Super Goal!
-2 (1994), a localization of Takeda Nobuhiro no Super Cup Soccer (1993).
-An additional Super Famicom installment, Takeda Nobuhiro no Super League Soccer (1994) was published only in Japan.
+Jaleco followed Goal! with Super Goal!
+2 (1994).
+An additional Super Famicom installment, Takeda Nobuhiro no Super League Soccer (1994) was released only in Japan.

 Gameplay

 Players choose a national men's team from a list of 25 countries (a net increase of eight compared with Goal! for NES).
 Like Goal! for NES, Goal!
 Two is not endorsed by any football team or federation, so kit colors are inauthentic.

 In addition to a "Super Cup" tournament mode, the game allows for exhibition matches for a single-player, or for two players playing either competitively or cooperatively.
-However, whereas Goal! for NES has a shoot-out mode, Goal!
-Two and [Super] Goal! do not.
+Whereas Goal! for NES has a shoot-out mode, Goal!
+Two and Super Goal! do not.

 In this sequel, Tose made several presentational changes: They adjusted the perspective of the football pitch; increased the size of the football player sprites and goals; enlivened the interstitial animation; and improved the game music and sound effects.

 Among the functional changes to the game are a choice of team formations and the ability to choose the team's 11 members from a roster of 15.